not-that-metaDAO/MTOTM/README.md

 <h1 align="center">MTOTM 💡</h1>

-These smart contracts extend JuiceBox contracts to facilitate a Many to One to Many ("MTOTM") atomic swap of member tokens to index tokens.
+These smart contracts extend JuiceBox contracts to facilitate a Many to One to Many ("MTOTM") atomic swap of member tokens to meta-governance index tokens.

 This allows for many DAOs to do a swap together, thereby creating a shared token that can be used for governance of a meta governance DAO and can be used for diversification by each of the DAOs as well.